| CloserLook > John > John 17:1-26 |

 True,

-the disciples were protected for many years, but in the end, most of
+the disciples were protected for many years, but, in the end, most of them were

 Jesus’ prayers answered?